PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 - `03742a6a` moves Concat pre-Q/DQ exact-grid bypass to its
   quantization owner and replaces repeated whole-graph maps with one differential index;
-- the current checkpoint moves both terminal Transpose/Dequantize sanitation subphases to the same owner and maintains one index through edge rewrites, operator movement, rename, and removal.
+- `55ad5c88` moves both terminal Transpose/Dequantize sanitation
+  subphases to the same owner and maintains one index through edge rewrites, operator movement, rename, and removal;
+- the current checkpoint moves the Transpose-DQ-Mean-Q bridge to one indexed, fully planned quantization-cleanup transaction.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain